UTokyo-FieldPhenomics-Lab/GrainCountingP2PNet/README.md

     --patch_save_size 256
 ```

-It will convert the raw images and labels to standard `data/demo_dataset` folder ready for training.
+It will convert the raw images and labels to standard `data/demo_dataset` folder for training.

+> [!NOTE]
+> The previous API should work for most of the application case.
+However, to achieve better performance in the paper, we used the variate patch size.
+Because the raw images in the demo_dataset is collected by two apporaches with variate resolution (one width 2576 px, the other width is 7728 px), so we used the `convert2dataset.py` script to finish the conversion with variable patch size (256px and 768px, respectively).

 The sliced image patch has the file name format: `originame_x{...}_y{...}_s{...}.jpg`, `(x, y)` are the top left corner of patch on raw image, the `s` is the original patch size on raw image.